courtneykadams/TheConsonance/README.md

 2. Create a new branch for your feature
 3. Submit a pull request with a description of your changes

+## Challenges we ran into
+The learning curve was massive as we were not the most familiar with typescript and express.js for the backend.
+Small amounts of experience with react, node.js, html, and AI.

 ## License

 See the [LICENSE](LICENSE) file for details.